credibledoc/credible-doc/substitution/substitution-doc/src/main/resources/template/markdown/substitution-reporting/README.md

 Notice: work in progress.

-# Module substitution-reporting
+# Module `substitution-reporting`
 This module is a java library.
 This library helps to generate reports.
-Reports are documents describing some application or system structure and behavior.
+Reports are parts of some application documentation.

 ## Usage
 This module is the source for the `&&beginPlaceholder {